immutables/immutables.github.io/json.md

 JAX-RS message body reader/writer provided out of the box.
 In itself it is generic Gson integration provider, but it has following special capabilities:

 * Auto registration of Gson type adapter factories from `META-INF/services/com.google.gson.TypeAdapterFactory`.
-* Built in support for [Gson-Jackson](#gson-jackson) bridge to push streaming performance to it's limits.
+* Built in support for [Gson-Jackson](#gson-jackson) bridge.
+It will be turned on by default if _Jackson_ library will be present in classpath at runtime.

 To use immutable types in your JAX-RS services use `org.immutables.gson.stream.GsonMessageBodyProvider` which implements `javax.ws.rs.ext.MessageBodyReader` and `javax.ws.rs.ext.MessageBodyWriter`.
 Also do not forget to specify "application/json" content type, so provider will match.